lgb94/museum-project-frontend/README.md

 Enter an email, a username and a password - if the email/username is already in the system this will fail.

 - Don't worry about info collection, this is really just for show (the email is not used for anything, nor is there any functionality to contact it, etc.)

-    - Alternatively use one of the accounts from the development data from the back-end to use an account thats already in the system - i haven't provided this dev data with the repo since it does contain actual records from the museum APIs*.
+- Alternatively use one of the accounts from the development data from the back-end to use an account thats already in the system - the file you'll want to look at for usernames is users.js.*
+- Use the accounts for bigjimmyburrito or sarahsaurus.rex for accounts with exhibits, any of the others should be 'fresh' accounts.

-**While this info is publicly available re-uploading this date seems... inappropriate?
-I don't know the legality of it but i'm not gonna risk anything so, es lo que es, c'est la vie, etc.*
+**You might notice there is no objects.js file within this development data - this is because the dev data that was used to seed my database for production was the object records that I had gathered from the museum APIs.
+While this info is publicly available re-uploading this date seems... inappropriate - I don't know the legality of it but i'm not gonna risk anything so, that is why the dev data for objects is missing.
+All of the tests should run using test data anyway, so unless you wanted to host a copy of my API from that repo, this shouldn't be an issue, but thought i should mention it here in case you're assessing this project*

-> ## There is a .txt file within the back-end repo which should contain a list of username password combinations you could use to access the site.
->       use bigjimmyburrito, sarahsaurus.rex for accounts with exhibits, any of the others for 'fresh' accounts.

 ## Use the Nav Bar to explore different areas of the site: